neelsmith/latin101/F20/ghpages/requirements/index.md

 # Graded assignments

 Course grades will be determined by your satisfactory completion of the following course requirements:

-- regular homework exercises
+- self-correcting exercises
 - short vocabulary and usage quizzes
 - competency exams
+- CBL work
+- a publicly visible portfolio of work including:
     - translations and commentary
     - Latin compositions
-- CBL work

 # Course grades